-- The person has taken a vow of poverty.34 - The person is an independent contractor whose only economic benefit is customary fees for advice rendered.35 - The person's direct supervisor is not a disqualified person.36 - The person does not participate in management decisions affecting the entire organization.37 test, this is something that the author's firm has rarely seen the Service use to determine whether an individual is a disqualified person for purposes of Section 4958.
-In most situations, it can be difficult for the Service to demonstrate substantial influence based on the facts and circumstances.
-As such, to the extent that these arrangements appear to be reasonable, compensation for such people presents significantly less risk than compensation to individuals who are disqualified persons due to their position within the organization.
+- The person has taken a vow of poverty. - The person is an independent contractor whose only economic benefit is customary fees for advice rendered. - The person's direct supervisor is not a disqualified person. - The person does not participate in management decisions affecting the entire organization.